AmanuelNBekele/portfolio/README.md

 # Computer Science Student

+### Bio

+Hello, I'm Amanuel Bekele, a Computer Science major at the University of Missouri-Kansas City (UMKC).
+With expertise in Java, C++, and Python, I previously earned an Associate's degree in Liberal Arts and General Science from Johnson County Community College (JCCC).
+Now at UMKC, I'm deepening my knowledge in software development and algorithm design, driven by a passion for technology and innovation.

 ### Resume
 [Resume](file:///C:/Users/amanu/Downloads/Industry%20Resume%20(1).pdf)

 ### Education Background

-I attended Johnson County Community College (JCCC) for two years, earning an Associate's degree in Liberal Arts and General Science.
-After completing my studies at JCCC, I transferred to the University of Missouri-Kansas City (UMKC) to pursue a Bachelor's degree in Computer Science.
+I attended Johnson County Community College (JCCC) for two years then transferred to the University of Missouri-Kansas City (UMKC) to pursue a Bachelor's degree in Computer Science.

 So far in my academic journey, I have taken these classes:
 - Data Structures